Real Name: Uri Geller

 Skippy added this:

 You probably know the story: Stan insisted that mentalist Geller appeared as a character in a comic-book.
-Wolfman was skeptic of Geller's skills.
-Geller convinced him with one of his metal-bending powers; then Geller asked Wolfman to draw something, anything and not show Geller.
+Wolfman was a skeptic of Geller's skills.
+Geller convinced him with one of his metal-bending powers; then Geller asked Wolfman to draw something, anything, and not show Geller.
 Geller would try to replicate the image on his own.
 This was the result (see right):

 Profile by Chadman.